TrumpForUSA/HowTrumpWins2020/README.md

 ## Platform Highlights: Preservation of Rights

 ### *Internet as a Utility*
-A nationwide requirement that every residence has access to fixed high-speed broadband access in excess of 25 Mbps (symmetrical), for no more than $39 per month.
+A nationwide requirement that every residence has access to fixed high-speed broadband access of at least 25 Mbps (symmetrical), for no more than $39 per month.
 Providers may offer additional tiers of service, but may not institute data-caps or throttling.

 > 100 Mbps symmetrical service may be no more than $79 per month, and gigabit service may be no more than $129 per month.